 Weekley learns Dec.
-12 of 3rd trial
+12 whether he’ll face third trial

 Detroit – — The pre-trial hearing that could decide whether Detroit police officer Joseph Weekley will be tried for a third time for shooting a Detroit girl to death has been rescheduled to Dec.
 12.